-- 1. DDC controller
+- 1. DDC control

 - 2. CCP/CCI controller

 - 3. external request

-1.7.1 Control system (1) with DDC (GAHP unit ON/ OFF)
+Control system (1) with DDC (GAHP unit ON/ OFF)

 The DDC controller is able to control appliances, a single GAHP unit, or even several Robur GAHP/GA/AY units in cascade, only in ON/OFF mode (non modulating).
-For more details refer to the DDC, RB100, RB200 manuals and the design manual.
+For more details refer to the DDC, RB100, RB200 Manuals and the Design Manual.